How it started

 I remember purchasing a bridge camera (Minolta) and then trading that up for a Nikon D80 with its zoom lens (again, a photographer from a distance).

 I finally started to try and make photography and all-consuming goal and tried to focus.
 With that in mind, I bought a Nikon Df, in black – it is absolute beauty.
-I’ve forced myself to stick with the 50mm f/1.8 SE lens and I think it’s starting to work – constraint breeds creativity.
+I forced myself to stick with the 50mm f/1.8 SE lens for a while and I think the constraint helped – constraint breeds creativity.
+I did obtain a couple of wider lenses, second hand and started to use them a little.

-So, for the present, the Nikon Df for Nature/Landscape stuff and the Google Pixel 2 for Street/Urban/every day.
-However, I have big plans.
+So, for a while, the Nikon Df for Nature/Landscape stuff and the Google Pixel 2 and then the iPhone for Street/Urban/every day.
+However, I had big plans.
 The Sony has pushed me back to the Nikon Df, I have a new found love for it.
 Moving forwards, I realise, the Nikon simplified things, the Sony complicated things.
 How do you simplify photography and at the same time, move forward?

 As always tho’, it’s a case of taking lots and lots of photographs…